nosnoc/nosnoc/README.md

 - Rigid body models with impacts and friction
 - Hybrid systems with hysteresis

-It discretizes a Dynamic Complementarity System (DCS) with the FESD method and solves the resulting mathematical program with complementarity constraints (MPCCs).
-The MPCCs are solved in a homotopy loop with a standard solver like **IPOPT** or **SNOPT**.
 Users may directly provide a DCS or the problem in a standard form which is automatically reformulated into a DCS.
+**nosnoc** discretizes a Dynamic Complementarity System (DCS) with the FESD method and solves the resulting MPCCs.

 ## Installation